 - Physical/Mobility Disabilities - An explanation of the functional limitations regarding gross or fine motor functioning, the permanent or temporary nature of the condition and its duration.

-- IEPs and 504 Plans in most cases.
+- Please submit supplemental documention such as IEPs and 504 Plans

-- Official medical documentation, medical chart notes or prescription pad notations
+- Avoid submitting screening instruments or rating scales as the sole diagnostic tool along with official medical documentation, medical chart notes or prescription pad notations